Find out about group and divisional VAT registration and the forms you should use to apply.

 5.1 What happens if you make supplies to other members of the same VAT group

 In most cases supplies of goods or services made between members of the same VAT group are disregarded for VAT purposes.
 This means that VAT need not be accounted for on these supplies and no VAT invoices must be issued in respect of them.
 But in certain circumstances supplies of services between group members cannot be disregarded — (see paragraph 5.2).

 5.2 When VAT is due on supplies between group members

 Supplies of some services between group members are not disregarded but are subject to a charge, known as the section 43(2A) intra-group charge.
 The services concerned are those to which the general rule for business-to-business supplies of services, covered in section 7A(2)(a) of the VAT Act 1994, applies.
 This general rule for the supply of services has been in effect since 2010.
-Details can be found in Place of supply of services (VAT Notice 741A).
+Details can be found in Place of supply of services (VAT Notice 741A) from 1 January 2010).

 There are special rules for valuing the section 43(2A) charge due on intra-group supplies of these services.
 Section 7 provides full guidance on when the charge is due and how you should calculate it.

 Supplies of services between an overseas establishment of a member of a UK VAT group and members of the UK VAT group, including the UK establishment of the member itself making the supplies may be subject to VAT.
 This is as a result of the Skandia judgement, section 8 provides guidance on when the supplies would be subject to VAT.